-This is similar to numerous other occasions where various Christian sects have predicted the second coming....and all failed.
+On numerous other occasions various Christian sects have predicted the Second Coming, or end of the world.... and all have failed.
 And the reason for the failure?
 There is no such thing as an "end of the world."
 This idea comes from a misinterpretation of scripture, which is interpreted literally.
 But Jesus did promise He would return, and there are numerous prophecies to that effect in the scripture.
-So let's, once and for all, dispel misconceptions about the Second Coming and the end of the age once and for all:
+So let's dispel misconceptions about the Second Coming and the end of the age once and for all:

 PRINCIPLE #1: THERE IS NO SUCH THING AS THE "END OF THE WORLD"